Make Social Media Work for Your Business

 By this point, it’s pretty likely that your business is using social media in some capacity.
-If you’re like most business owners and marketers, you may already have LinkedIn, Facebook, Twitter and Google+ pages, however… to really make the most of these resources, you need to use them properly.
-Social media marketing can only benefit your business if you understand the nuances and audience of each platform and then develop and implement an effective strategy.
+If you’re like most business owners and marketers, you may already have LinkedIn, Facebook & Twitter profiles, however… to really make the most of these resources, you need to use them properly.
+Social media can only benefit your business if you understand the nuances and audience of each platform and then develop and implement an effective strategy.

 Here are seven tips to help you use social media when marketing your business.